Datapoitsu/L-systems/Readme.txt

     D = next pattern
     A = previous pattern

+Warning!
+The program doesn't contain any limits.
+Increasing iterations can quickly lead to lag or a crash.

 Dataformatting:
     Name;Forward distance;Angle change;Axiom,Rules,remapping

-Rules and remapping are shown in a format of a,bc where a is replaced with bc.
+Rules and remapping are shown in a format of a:bc where a is replaced with bc.
 If there is more rules than one, seperate them with a comma.

 Remapping values:
+    F = Draw forward
+    f = Forward without drawing
-    F = draw Forward
+    H = draw halfstep forward
+    h = halfstep forward without drawing
     X = do nothing
     + = Turn Right
     - = Turn Left
-    S = Split to left
-    R = return to last split
+    | = Turn 180 deg
+    [ = Push new state to stack -> "Split"
+    ] = Pop last state from the stack -> Come back to the splitted position.

-Usually [ symbol is used to show a split and turn, but in this program you have to tell them separaterly.
+Sometimes [ symbol is used to show a split and turn, in this program you have to tell them separaterly.

 Example:
-    binaryTree;5.0;45.0;0;0,1[0]0,1,11;0,F,1,F,[,S-,],R+
+    binaryTree;5.0;45.0;0;0:1[0]0,1:11;0:F,1:F,[:[-,]:]+

 Explination:
     Name binaryTree